Avoid Free Government iPhone Scams in 2025

 - Stop Communication

 Ignore texts, emails, or calls from scammers.
-Don’t click any links. - Report Identity Theft
+Do not click any links. - Report Identity Theft

 Go to identitytheft.gov to file a report and get a recovery plan. - File an FCC Complaint